oceanhackweek/ohw-resources/docs/logistics/getting_help.md

 # Getting Help

 We know how overwhelming all of this information can be.
-Here is some for asking questions and figuring out where to turn for help.
+Here are some tips for asking questions and figuring out where to turn for help.

 You can ask anything on the Slack `#ohw21-general` channel, any time.
 Organizers and helpers are monitoring this channel, and some of your fellow hackweek participants may be able to help you!
 Also, feel free to send a direct message on Slack to any of the organizers or helpers.